-MUS 564 - New Song
+MUS 564 - Rhapsody Chorale

-This women's ensemble is open by audition to all interested students.
-The group will rehearse and perform a variety of music.
-A concert tour at the end of the school year is required.
+Rhapsody Chorale is open by audition to all interested students.
+The group will rehearse and perform a variety of music for soprano/alto voices and combine with other choirs to form the Worship Collective.
+The group will concertize throughout the traditional academic year.